-If you're handy with a sewing kit yourself, don't hesitate in starting some of the smaller jobs, like replacing missing buttons etc. – you'd be surprised on the skills you can add to your repertoire after watching a couple of YouTube videos.
+If you're handy with a sewing kit yourself, use isolation as an excuse to start some of the smaller jobs, like replacing missing buttons etc. – you'd be surprised on the skills you can add to your repertoire after watching a couple of YouTube videos.

 With bigger jobs, often it's worth just paying a professional to do it right.

-If you haven't already lost the will to live by now, Angie recommends adding some extra finesse to the situation by washing and ironing anything that's to go back into your wardrobe before doing so.
+If you haven't already lost the will to live by now, Angie recommends adding some extra finesse to the situation by washing and ironing anything that's to go back into your wardrobe before doing so (hey, we've got nothing but time!).
 This ensures everything in there is available to wear when the occasion arises.

 Think of friends first.

-If you're the fashionable one in your group, your pals could possibly appreciate a look at what you're chucking out, so why not call them over for a girls' night and if they find an item they love, agree that, in return, they'll donate an item of clothing or two from their own wardrobes.
+If you're the fashionable one in your group, your pals could possibly appreciate a look at what you're chucking out, so why not call them on Zoom for a virtual fashion show and see if they find an item they love.
+Agree that, in return for their pre-loved find, they'll donate to COVID-19 efforts or charity of their choice.

 Resist the urge.

 If you're a born-maximalist, try your hardest to resist the urge to instantly fill up the newly reclaimed wardrobe space.
 And whatever you do, do NOT buy anything in the charity shop whilst dropping your items off.
 Baby steps, yeah?

 Follow Angie Smith at @angiesmithstyle for more wardrobe tips, tricks and incredible style.